 Fees: $75 annual fee, $75 fee for fixed-rate conversions, bank-paid closing costs option

-A BBVA Compass HELOC offers a competitive adjustable rate for financing home improvements.
+A BBVA HELOC offers a competitive adjustable rate for financing home improvements.
 During your draw period you can make interest-only payments or pay down the balance, and you can lock up to three portions of your credit line with a fixed rate.
 You can access your funds over the phone, at a branch, with a VISA Platinum credit card or convenience checks.

 How to Get Home Improvement Loans With Bad Credit